An Overview of Driving on a Suspended License in Maryland

 Everyone knows that a driver’s license is required to drive on the public roads throughout the United States.
 Driving without a valid license is a crime in the state of Maryland.

 An individual may not drive or attempt to drive a vehicle in this state unless the individual has a driver’s license.
-An individual is also prohibited from driving when their driver’s license has been suspended or revoked.
+Individuals are also prohibited from driving when their driver’s license has been suspended or revoked.

 How does a suspension occur?

 The number of points associated with a moving violation depends on the severity of the violation.
-While there are forty-two categories of violations for purposes of assessing points, some of the most common are these: a moving violation, not otherwise listed and not contributing to an accident – 1 point; speeding by 10 mph or more – 2 points; failing to stop for a school bus – 3 points; running a red light – 2 points; a moving violation contributing to an accident – 3 points; speeding in excess of 30 miles per hour – 5 points; driving without a license – 5 points; speeding in excess of 20 miles per hour in a 65 mph zone – 5 points; driving while impaired– 8 points; failing to stop after an accident – 8 points; failing to stop after an accident involving bodily injury or death – 12 points; driving under the influence – 12 points.
-Moving violations which are not listed here also can result in points being assessed.
+While there are forty-two categories of violations for purposes of assessing points, some of the most common are these: a moving violation, not otherwise listed and not contributing to an accident – 1 point; speeding by 10 mph or more – 2 points; failing to stop for a school bus – 3 points; running a red light – 2 points; a moving violation contributing to an accident – 3 points; speeding more than 30 miles per hour – 5 points; driving without a license – 5 points; speeding more than 20 miles per hour in a 65 mph zone – 5 points; driving while impaired– 8 points; failing to stop after an accident – 8 points; failing to stop after an accident involving bodily injury or death – 12 points; driving under the influence – 12 points.
+Moving violations that are not listed here also can result in points being assessed.

 Maryland can suspend your driver’s license for failing to pay child support.
 An individual who is 60 days or more in arrears is subject to have their driver’s license suspended.
 In such cases, the MVA may and will likely issue a work-restricted license or work-restricted privilege to drive.

-The MVA may suspend, for a period of sixty (60) days, a person’s license for a conviction of driving while impaired by alcohol or driving while impaired by drugs or alcohol.
+The MVA may suspend, for sixty (60) days, a person’s license for a conviction of driving while impaired by alcohol or driving while impaired by drugs or alcohol.

-Maryland will suspend your driver’s license for refusing to submit to, or failing a test for intoxication.
-The suspension, along with a temporary license, is issued at the time of the arrest.
-Under Maryland’s implied consent law, a person who drives on the road in Maryland is deemed to have consented to take a test, if the person is detained on suspicion of driving or attempting to drive while under the influence of alcohol, while impaired by alcohol, or while so far impaired by any drug, any combination of drugs, or a combination of one or more drugs and alcohol that the person could not drive a vehicle safely.
+Maryland will suspend your driver’s license for refusing to submit to or failing a test for intoxication.
+The suspension and a temporary license are issued at the time of the arrest.
+Under Maryland’s implied consent law, a person who drives on the road in Maryland is deemed to have consented to take a test if the person is detained on suspicion of driving or attempting to drive while under the influence of alcohol while impaired by alcohol, or while so far impaired by any drug, any combination of drugs, or a combination of one or more drugs and alcohol that the person could not drive a vehicle safely.

-For a non-resident, Maryland cannot suspend your driver’s license; however it can suspend your privilege to drive in Maryland.
-Depending on the laws of the state where the license is issued, the driver may face additional suspension or other consequences pertaining to their driver’s license.
+Maryland cannot suspend a non-resident’s driver’s license; however, it can suspend the privilege to drive in Maryland.
+Depending on the laws of the state where the license is issued, the driver may face additional suspension or other consequences on their driver’s license.

-Persons who hold commercial driver’s licenses are subject to additional restrictions when failing or refusing to submit to a test for intoxication.
+Persons with commercial driver’s licenses are subject to additional restrictions when failing or refusing to submit to a test for intoxication.

 How does a revocation occur?